karkisalin23/IntroToPython/chapters/chapter2/Notes.md

                                 Operators
-Operators - symbols or keywords that represents a specific mathematical or logical action or process
+Operators - symbols or keywords that represents a specific mathematical or logical action or process.
     Following are some common operators in Pythons
         - Arithmetic operators  =    +, -, *, /, %, etc...
         - Assignment Operators  =    =, +=, -=, etc...